-That's why even the most financially savvy people can often benefit from expert advice to ensure the lifestyle they’re aiming for, particularly in retirement, is achievable.
+That's why even the most financially savvy people can often benefit from professional advice to ensure the lifestyle they’re aiming for, particularly in retirement, is achievable.

 In planning for the future, there are some key questions worth considering and if you don’t have the answers, a financial planner may be able to help.

 When should you consider transferring investments into super?

 Transferring investments into super may bring some tax advantages and may also assist in simplifying affairs.
 A financial planner may be able to help you determine if and when this may be a good solution, as well as how to do this.

 Is it a good idea to leverage assets?